zuhlke/microservices/widgets-demo/README.md

 # Widgets Demo
-Widgets, commands and events.
-An edge service for widgets delegates to a processing service (cluster) to do the work.
+An edge service for widgets delegates to a processing service (cluster) which does all the work.
 Read-only requests use HTTP.
 Commands and events use micro-messaging.

+This demo is about all the moving parts, the roles they play and how they all fit together.
+It's not a master class in how to write micro-services or promoting a specific approach such as event sourcing or CQRS.
+It is a basis from which you can start playing around and exploring your own ideas.

 ![widgets-demo](widgets-demo.png)